mpv-player/mpv/DOCS/man/en/options.rst

 --ontop
     Makes the player window stay on top of other windows.
-Supported by video output drivers which use X11, except SDL, as well as directx, corevideo and ggi.
+Supported by video output drivers which use X11, as well as corevideo.

 --ordered-chapters, --no-ordered-chapters
     Enabled by default.